inVisement/graph/readme.md

 - [ ] rewrite legend.filter function
     - get condition and then apply to list of nodes
     - right now, for each element, it evaluates the condition
-- [ ] git commit to invisement and tmo
+- [X] git commit to invisement and tmo
+- [X] change of y-axis to logarithm
+    - working data: db-ranking
+    - problems: y-axis range too wide, double-click: error
+    - added manual entries for x and y range
+    - changed double-click to closest row
 - [ ] use it for tmo operational chart
+- [ ] upload it for public view

+## Markdown editor

+## summary table

+## reference cell and data in markdown

+## table editor (excel in markdow)

+## add query parameter ui